caddyserver/website/src/docs/markdown/caddyfile/concepts.md

 {$DOMAIN:localhost}
 ```

 If you want to defer the substitution of an environment variable until runtime, you can use the [standard `{env.*}` placeholders](/docs/conventions#placeholders).
-Note that not all config parameters support these placeholders though, since module developers need to add a line of code to perform the replacement; placeholder replacement is not automatic and needs to be performed at runtime.
+Note that not all config parameters support these placeholders though, since module developers need to add a line of code to perform the replacement.
 If it doesn't seem to work, please file an issue to request support for it.